CenterForOpenScience/OSFDocs/docs/pages/preprints.rst

 At the top of the Submit widget, there are instructions that read::

-    When you create this preprint, it will be assigned a DOI and become publicly accessible via <preprint server>.
-The preprint file cannot be deleted, but it can be updated or modified.
-The related OSF project can be used to manage supplementary materials, appendices, data, or protocols for your preprint.
+    <service> uses post-moderation.
+When you submit this <submission_type>, it will become publicly accessible via <service> and assigned a DOI.
+Your <submission_type> will onlu become private if rejected by a moderator.
+The <submission_type> file cannot be deleted, but it can be updated or modified.
+The related OSF project can be used to manage supplementary materials, appendices, data, or protocols for your <submission_type>.

-    By creating this preprint, you confirm that all contributors agree with sharing it and that you have the right to share this preprint.
+    By submitting this <submission_type>, you confirm that all contributors agree with sharing it and that you have the right to share this <submission_type>.
     [Cancel][Create]

 If the preprint server uses post-moderation, the instructions will read::